igogo-x86/HexRaysPyTools/readme.md

 ### 3) Recogition of structures by shapes

-Helps to find suitable structure by information gleaned from pseudocode.
+Helps to find suitable structure by information gleaned from pseudocode after variable scanning.

 Usage: